dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 a new wasm version.
 Then, ensure that sufficiently many initial neurons (developer and airdrop neurons) vote on the proposal so that it is adopted.
-In this way, confirm that the proposal has been upgraded.
+Then, confirm that the proposal has been executed by checking that the dapp has been upgraded.

 You can learn what command to use to make an SNS proposal 'here'
 <!-- TODO: SNS quill documentation to make proposal and link to it-->